-Funding Provisions and Annual Obligations
+Funding Provisions and Obligations

-Section 1206 programs are funded from the DOD operations and maintenance account.
+Section 1206 programs are funded from the DOD operations and maintenance (O&M) account.
 During the first two years of the program, DOD transferred funds from lower-priority missions to fund activities under Section 1206, according to the Office of the Secretary of Defense/Policy (OSD/P).
-For FY2008, Congress appropriated \$300 million for Section 1206 in the DOD Appropriations Act, 2008 (also known as the Consolidated Appropriations Act of 2008, P.L.
-110-116).
-In its 2008 request for permanent Section 1206 authority, the Bush Administration requested that spending authority be increased to \$750 million, but in its FY2009 budget request asked for \$500 million in appropriations for that year.
+Since then, Congress has appropriated funds under the defense-wide O&M account.
+The current authorized limit for Section 1206 spending is \$350 million.